-CenterPoint Houston reported an effective tax rate of 12% for the three months ended March 31, 2012 compared to 38% for the same period in 2011.
-The decrease in the effective tax rate of 26% was primarily due to a \$10 million reduction to the uncertain tax liability related to a settlement with the Internal Revenue Service (IRS) of CenterPoint Energy's consolidated federal income tax returns for tax years 2006 and 2007 of which CenterPoint Houston is a member.
+The effective tax rate for the three months ended March 31, 2013 was 32% compared to 12% for the same period in 2012.
+The lower effective tax rate for the three months ended March 31, 2012 was primarily due to a \$10 million reduction to the uncertain tax liability related to a settlement with the Internal Revenue Service (IRS) of CenterPoint Energy's consolidated federal income tax returns for tax years 2006 and 2007.